cjratcliff/ml-compiled/docs/layers.rst

 '''''''''''''''''''''''''''''
 1x1 convolutions
 '''''''''''''''''''''''''''''
 These are actually matrix multiplications, not convolutions.
-They are a useful way of increasing the depth of the neural network since they are equivalent to f(Wh), where f is the activation function.
+They are a useful way of increasing the depth of the neural network since they are equivalent to :math:`f(Wh)`, where :math:`f` is the activation function.

 If the number of channels decreases from one layer to the next they can be also be used for dimensionality reduction.